 How to Assess Risks and Evaluate Controls

-He was a volunteer seminar instructor for the Institute of Internal Auditors.
-Some of the courses taught include:
+He has been a volunteer seminar instructor for the National Office of the Institute of Internal Auditors for several years.

 Every organization is set up to accomplish its primary business objective.
 Whether it is a “for-profit” organization or a “not-for-profit” organization, there is always a primary business objective.
 And whenever there is an objective, there is always the risk that the objective will not be achieved.